luckyshot/thermostat/README.md

 The Raspberry Pi 3 B+ uses 3W but it has Syncthing in it with an old external USB drive, it can go up to 7W whenever it's syncing a lot of stuff and the CPU is at max.

+## 📋 To Do

+- Multi-room: right now it's limited to 2 sensors (e.g. indoors+outdoors), make it so we can have several rooms and also choose which ones trigger the thermostat switch, UI should adapt automatically to display all rooms
+- Weekly Schedule: be able to set an end time past midnight (e.g. 7:00am to 2:30am)
+- Clean up: delete old data, keep just max/min daily temperature/humidity
+- Bug: when the temp sensor fails it doesn't send any request so it doesn't receive the status, should retry sensor once more

 ### Other useful commands